Samsung/Universum/README.md

 command) allows to separate test environment from system and provides even more control over additional modules.

 Uninstalling Universum via `pip uninstall universum` will not uninstall all the dependencies installed along with it.
-Simply deleting the created virtual environment will leave the system completely cleaned of all changes.
+Simply deleting the directory with virtual environment will leave the system completely cleaned of all changes.

 Docker images, used in tests, can be built manually or using the `make images` command.
 Also `make rebuild` command can be used to update images ignoring cache (e.g. to rerun `apt update`).

-Commnd `make test` runs all the tests (including the doctests) and collects coverage; tests can also be launched manually via `pytest` command with any required options (such as `-k` for limited execution or `-s` for output).
+The `make test` command runs all the tests (including the doctests) and collects coverage; tests can also be launched manually via `pytest` command with any required options (such as `-k` for limited execution or `-s` for output).